Karimabad, Gilgit-Baltistan: Geography

+Karimabad town is situated on the western bank of the Hunza River, opposite Nagar Valley nestled in the lower Hunza Valley.
+It lies at an elevation of 8,200 feet (2,500 meters) above sea level.
+The town is characterized by its construction on stone-walled and steep-sloping terraces.
+Historically, Karimabad served as a caravan stop for travelers journeying through the Hindu Kush mountains en route to the Vale of Kashmir.

+The town is framed by deep gorges and set against the backdrop of snow-clad peaks such as Rakaposhi (7,788 m; 25,551 ft), Diran, Golden Peak, and Ultar Peak.
+All four peaks have dedicated view points in and around the town.
+Access to Karimabad is primarily via a hill road leading from Aliabad.

+Altit lies 3 km to the lower west of Karimabad.
+To the direct south of town lies the ancient settlement of Ganish.
+Aliabad is around 7 km to the west.
+Duikar (Eagle's Nest) is to the north-west from the town.
+In the far east is Attabad Lake.
+The confluence of the Hunza River and Nagar River lies in Ganish.

+Climate

+The weather conditions in Karimabad are characterized by a chilly and moderate climate.
+Karimabad is a city with a significant rainfall.
+Even in the driest month there is a lot of rain.
+Köppen and Geiger classify this climate as Dfb.
+The temperature here averages -5.4 °C | 22.3 °F. The annual rainfall is 860 mm | 33.9 inch.

 Flora and fauna

 The floral vegetation in the wild consist of roses, pansies, lilies, zinnias, and cosmos, along with trees such as apple, apricot, walnut, mulberry, willow, fir, and poplar trees.

 The fauna recorded in the village consist of ibex (Capra (genus), duck, red-striped fox, snow leopard (Panthera uncia syn.
 Uncia uncia), markhor (Capra falconeri) (wild goat), Marco Polo sheep (Ovis ammon polii), and yak (Bos grunniens and Bos mutus).

 History

 Karimabad, previously known as Baltit, was originally ruled by a monarch, the Mir of Hunza.
 The Baltit Fort was built at that time to function as the Mir's palace.
 The location was known as a caravan resting stop, and for its slave trade.

-Baltit served as the capital of Hunza valley for over 750 years, until the middle of the 20th century.
+Baltit served as the capital of Hunza Valley for over 750 years, until the middle of the 20th century.
 After Pakistan became an independent country in 1947, the Hunza province controlled by the Mir voluntarily joined Pakistan.
 Earlier, the capital had been shifted from the area around Balit down to the lower part of the hills where new buildings were erected, which became the new capital, Karimabad.
-The new town has developed into a tourist place, following the development of the Karakoram Highway, with a number of shopping complexes dealing in handicrafts, hotels, restaurants, and travel agencies.
+The new town developed into a tourist destination following the construction of the Karakoram Highway, with numerous shopping complexes selling handicrafts, as well as hotels, restaurants, and travel agencies.

 Both Baltit Fort and Karimabad village received the World Award of Tourism in 2000 when Indonesia, Australia, India, and Britain and other countries competed.